 - Helps insomnia

-- Releases oxytocin, feel good hormone
+- Releases oxytocin, the feel-good hormone

 - Reduces depression